Research

 Molecular and Cellular Systems

 Faculty in this area are studying the intersection of molecular and cellular biology with the disciplines of engineering and mathematics, by providing quantitative approaches to understand how signaling molecules interact with cells.
+Researchers in this area may be studying synthetic biology, drug discovery/pharmaceutics, viruses/vaccine targeting, imaging and microscopy, etc.

 Biomaterials, Biomechanics, and Tissue Engineering

 Faculty in this area are studying the interactions of synthetic materials with biological systems, such as the use of bioactive polymers to affect cellular behavior, how synthetic materials can dictate engineered tissues for human use, and how engineered materials can affect human health.
+Researchers in this area may be working in nanotechnology, microelectromechanical systems, microneedle development, biomanufacturing, materials synthesis and fabrication, etc.